jhsimon/NSPhaseFieldShapeOpti/README.md

 Citation
 --------

-If this code helps your research, please cite our paper:
+If this code helps your research, you can cite our paper:

 Michael Hinze, Christian Kahle, and John Sebastian H. Simon, "Long-time behavior of solutions to fluid dynamic shape optimization problems via phase-field method", to appear in Interface and Free Boundaries, arXiv:2601.13293, 2026.